timlukins/openvx-ios/README.md

 This enables the development of [OpenVX](http://machineswithvision.com/learn-about-openvx/) applications for iOS devices.

-**It was developed from work undertaken in 2015 and is placed here for historic reasons for now and in the public domain.**
+**It was developed from work undertaken in 2015 and is placed here for historic reasons for now and released into the public domain. _It is no longer supported nor updated (for now)_ .**

 The SDK comprises a tailored iOS build of the core OpenVX framework, alongside the default *C*, *extras*, and accelerated *InVX* target backends.
 Also included is an example OpenVX application: VXView ([the same one as is on the Apple App Store.](https://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=979376440&mt=8)).